oobecomau/desktop.gov.au/docs/news/wip-guidance-2023-11-13.md

 Your organisation falls into one of three categories:
 1. You have already implemented the blueprint recommendations and you have at least some unmanaged devices, or
-2. You have already implmented the blueprint recommendations and you only have managed devices.
+2. You have already implmented the blueprint recommendations and you only have managed devices, or
 3. You haven't yet implemented the blueprint recommended configurations

 ### Scenario 1: